Facelift in Biloxi, MS

 The results from a facelift are enhanced by maintaining sun protection when outside to prevent sun damage.
 Your results should last between five and 10 years depending on how well you take care of your skin.

-If you live in or around Mobile, Ocean Springs, Gulfport and the surrounding communities of Mississippi and are looking for a board-certified plastic surgeon to perform facelifts and other facial surgery, contact Michael Diaz, M.D., F.A.C.S. in Biloxi, MS, today to set up an appointment.
+If you live in or around Southern Mississippi, Louisiana and Alabama, and are looking for a board-certified plastic surgeon to perform facelifts and other facial surgery, contact Michael Diaz, M.D., F.A.C.S. in Biloxi, MS, today to set up an appointment.